 How long since your second dose do you have to wait before having your booster?

 You should have the booster no earlier than 6 months after you received your second dose of the COVID-19 vaccine.
 The NHS will invite you for your booster dose when it’s time.
+If after a week from your 6 month eligibility date, you’ve not heard from the NHS inviting you to book your booster, then you should book your appointment using the National Booking Service.

 Which vaccine is given for the COVID-19 booster?